The Story of Israel

 Read Isaiah 45:1-4

 God calls the Persian king Cyrus, “my messiah.”
-The term in Hebrew means “anointed one,” and is used for a king, high priest, or anyone whom God chooses for a special task.
-(In the OT “messiah” does not refer to Jesus.)
+The term in Hebrew means “anointed one,” someone whom God chooses for a special task.
 In conquering Babylon and allowing the Jews to return home, Cyrus did not know that he was being used by God for His higher purposes (“though you do not acknowledge Me”).
 As we have seen in the lives of Jacob, Samson, David, and Jehu, God often uses those who are not perfect examples of faith and obedience.

 The Cyrus Cylinder (now in the British Museum) has been described as the world’s first charter of human rights, predating the Magna Carta by more than one millennium.
 Passages in the text have been interpreted as expressing Cyrus’ respect for humanity, and as promoting a form of religious tolerance and freedom.
 The Bible records that some Jews returned to their homeland from Babylon, where they had been settled by Nebuchadnezzar, to rebuild the temple following an edict from Cyrus (Ezra 1:1-4).